nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/forwarding_handler.rst

 Internal Request ID
 -----------------------------------------------
-The request ID of the forwarding destination is retained in the thread context as an internal request ID during internal forwarding,
+The request ID of the forwarding destination is retained in the thread context as an internal request ID during internal forwarding.